Callida Energy Partners with Berkeley Lab to Crowdsource New Building Technology Innovations

-)-- Callida Energy, a commercial building energy optimization solution provider, announced that it will partner with Lawrence Berkeley National Laboratory (Berkeley Lab) in a Department of Energy (DOE) program designed to generate innovative smart building technology ideas to meet our building energy challenges.
+Callida Energy, a commercial building energy optimization solution provider, announced that it will partner with Lawrence Berkeley National Laboratory in a Department of Energy (DOE) program designed to generate innovative smart building technology ideas to meet our building energy challenges.
+This program uses crowdsourcing campaigns that award cash prizes and incubation support to inventors who propose the winning solutions to smart building technology problems put forward in the campaigns.

 This program is called JUMP (Join in the discussion, Unveil innovation, Motivate transformation and Promote technology-to-market) and uses crowdsourcing campaigns that award cash prizes and incubation support to inventors who propose the winning solutions to smart building technology problems put forward in the campaigns.
 The winning inventors also have an opportunity to work with the DOE national labs and the industry sponsors, such as Callida Energy, to explore commercializing their technology concepts.